Important Note

 Calling a JavaScript Function on the Page

-From an eval block, you can call any function available to the page, much like you could in your browser’s JavaScript console.
+From an eval block you can call any function that is declared in the page, much like you could in your browser’s JavaScript console.

-This might be something simple like console.log() which will print a message to the JavaScript console, which you can then see in your script logs in single-user mode.
+This might be something simple like console.log() to print a message to the JavaScript console, which you can then see in your script logs in single-user mode.
 That’s a nice trick for checking what’s happening on the page.

 You could also use an eval block to call one of your own functions that’s declared on the page.